Fire Shelter Test & Safety

 Third-Party Certification

 This process will determine the criteria that must be met for a wildfire shelter to provide lifesaving capabilities for four (4) hours as a wildfire burns over.
-Since our engineers have designed the FORT to meet the requirements for a 96-hour refuge chamber, and it has been tested against standards for three hours of fire exposure, we expect that the product will significantly exceed the evaluation criteria.
+Since our engineers have designed the FORT to meet the requirements for a 96-hour refuge chamber, and it has been tested against standards for one hour of fire exposure, we expect that the product will significantly exceed the evaluation criteria.

 Our website uses cookies